Tips for Using "My Catholic Keepsake"

 - "Your First" Page: You might choose to write in the date each milestone occurred. e.g. First Word: July 2.
 Or, you could write in a descriptor. e.g. First Word: Mama.
 Or both!

 - "Your First" Page: There is a place for "First Pilgrimage."
 Remember, this doesn't have to be a fancy trip to Italy!
-Consider visiting a Cathedral or Shrine in your state as a special faith-filled journey.
+Consider visiting a local Cathedral or Shrine as a special faith-filled journey.

 - School Years: For each school year, you can write different ways your child grew in their faith.
 Examples include: Learned to pray the rosary, led prayer at dinner, attended a youth retreat, showed more compassion for siblings.
 It doesn't necessarily have to be school related.